EnsurityTechnologies/xsensedoc/content/en/auth/biopro/Bconfiguration.md

 lead: ""
 date: 2022-01-25T14:41:21+01:00
 lastmod: 2022-01-25T14:41:21+01:00
-draft: false
+draft: true
 type: docs
 weight: 120
 ---

 This section explains the procedure for installing the required software to set up ThinC-AUTH Bio Pro with the required certificates for biometric-based PIV authentication to successfully sign in to Microsoft Windows 10 and above securely.

-The programmes that will be used to configure the ThinC-AUTH Bio Pro USB security key are listed below.
+The application that will be used to configure the ThinC-AUTH Bio Pro USB security key are listed below.

 1. OpenSSL Light
 2. ThinC-AUTH PIV Manager